elb0/elb0.github.io/_posts/2018-05-23-twitter-for-events.md

     a.
 A little effort searching which types of hashtags are commonly used among the audience you’re seeking can be really helpful

 3. Threads allow you to string together related tweets.
 This comes in handy to tell a longer story or provide live commentary on an event.
 They help group together Tweets on a topic and make it easy for people to follow an event.

     a.
 An example of an event thread I’ve done can be found [here](https://twitter.com/Liza_Bolton/status/976332866626895873).

     b.
 To add to a thread, you can click the “Add another Tweet” button below your Tweet.

  ![How to add to a thread]({{ site.baseurl }}/images/add-thread.png)

 4\.
 Retweeting is sharing other people’s Tweet.
 At time of writing you could do two types of Retweets:

-    a.
+    a\.
 A pure Retweet that will appear in your followers feed, looking like the original Tweet but with a note that they are seeing it because you Retweeted it (signified by the square arrow)

   ![Example of a pure Retweet]({{ site.baseurl }}/images/retweet.png)

-    b.
+    b\.
 A Quote Retweet is when you make an additional comment on the Tweet.

   ![Example of a quote Retweet]({{ site.baseurl }}/images/quote-retweet.png)

 5\.
 Pinning Tweets lets you keep announcements, events or other popular Tweets appearing at the top of your profile.

 6\.
 Moments are a feature that let you group together Tweets from a range of users and showcase highlights from an event or on a topic.

-    a.
+    a\.
 Here is an example of a moment I made [after an event](https://twitter.com/i/moments/976335217433624578)

 ## Twitter for events
 Twitter benefits: it’s free, it encourages connections among attendees, allows people who could not attend the event to follow it, gives you another quantifiable measure of engagement.